riorescue/kube-vsphere/build.md

 You will need a linux desktop to proceed with many of the items in this configuration guide.
 You can also leverage MacOS with `brew` to perform the same.

 ## Build Virtual Machine Template
+### Install and Configure govc
 We will be using the Ubuntu Server 18.04 LTS (Bionic Beaver) official Cloud Image as a reference to create our template virtual machine.
 By default this OVA leverages cloud-init which we will be disabling and instead using VMware vSphere VM Customization Specifications (created later).

 https://cloud-images.ubuntu.com/releases/bionic/release/ubuntu-18.04-server-cloudimg-amd64.ova

-After downloading the OVA above we will need to use `govc` to connect to vCenter and create the template and VM Customization Specifications that will eventually be used to deploy kubernetes control-place and worker nodes.
+After downloading the OVA above we will need to use `govc` to connect to vCenter and create the template and VM Customization Specifications that will eventually be used to deploy kubernetes control-plane and worker nodes.

 Install `govc` from github: https://github.com/vmware/govmomi/tree/master/govc